 Types of Incoming Calls

 The medical office administrative assistant will encounter a wide variety of questions and requests when answering the telephone.
-Most incoming calls are from patients, but the physician’s office will also get calls from other physicians, insurance claims agents, medical sales representatives, and laboratory personnel.
+Medical practices receive a variety of calls, most of which are from patients, but the physician’s office will also get calls from other physicians, insurance claims agents, medical sales representatives, and laboratory personnel.
 Proper phone etiquette must be adhered to at all times.

-Telephone calls from patients may have to do with appointment scheduling, billing inquires, requests for medical or laboratory reports, questions about medications, prescription renewals, progress reports on treatment success, requests for advice, or complaints.
+Effectively handling patient phone calls is crucial to ensure patient satisfaction.
+Telephone calls from patients may have to do with appointment scheduling, billing inquiries, requests for medical or laboratory reports, questions about medications, prescription renewals, progress reports on treatment success, requests for advice, or complaints.

 Although friends and family members will call from time to time, telephone etiquette states that the use of the physician’s office telephone is never appropriate for personal calls.